Orange-OpenSource/a11y-guidelines/CONTRIBUTE.md

 ## Common pitfalls

-- Make sure you are on the right branch before you commit anything (for the GithHub interface users, see the Create a new branch section below)
+- Make sure you are on the right branch before you commit anything (for the GitHub interface users, see the Create a new branch section below)

 ## Create a new branch